sathya119/sathya119.github.io/content/notes/QED Lagrangian and Feynman Rules.md

 		- $$\int \frac{d^4k}{(2\pi)^4}$$ for each internal momentum k.
 			- At tree level, there will be no undefined internal momenta.
 			- At n loop level, there will be n undefined internal momenta.
 		- Include a factor of (-1) for every closed fermion loop.
-Include another factor of (-1) for diagrams differing only by exchange of identical fermions)
+Include another factor of (-1) for diagrams differing only by exchange of identical fermions.
 			- Finally divide by the respective symmetry factor.